KnutHojeberg/Project1-HTML-CSS/readme.md

 ## Media

-- All images were downloaded from [Rawpixe](https://www.rawpixel.com/) and [köket](https://www.koket.se/) and [Resept.se](https://recept.se/).
+- All images were downloaded from [Rawpixe](https://www.rawpixel.com/) and [FreeImages] (https://www.freeimages.com/)

 ## Credits

 ### For code inspiration, design inputs, help and advice.
 Many thanks to:

-Martina Terlevic
+Brian O´hare
- - My awesome mentor at Code Institute: Thank you for your help.
+ - My mentor at Code Institute: Thank you for your help.